alexandre-hallaine/Rainfall/README.md

 42 project which aims to introduce us to reverse engineering.

-RainFall is an iso challenge slightly more complex than SnowCrash.
+RainFall is an ISO challenge slightly more complex than SnowCrash.
 You will have to dive deep into reverse engineering, learn to reconstruct a code, and understand it to detect faults.
 Will you reach the last level?

 Since this is the second project of the security branch, we will be using the knowledge we acquired in the previous project, [SnowCrash](https://github.com/Assxios/SnowCrash).

 # Foreword

 ## Vision
 For this project, we tried our absolute best to make our source files as accurate as possible.
-However we couldn't always have the exact assembly code as the original binary.
+However, we couldn't always have the exact assembly code as the original binary.
 The following sources whom are not exactly the same as the original binary are:
 - [bonus0/source.c](/bonus0/source.c)
 - [bonus2/source.c](/bonus2/source.c)
 - [bonus3/source.c](/bonus3/source.c)
-> Althought the source code is not exactly the same as the original binary, it still works the same way and will allow you to solve the challenge.
+> Although the source code is not exactly the same as the original binary, it still works the same way and will allow you to solve the challenge.

 If you are able to make the source code more accurate, please feel free to open a pull request.